echamudi/cham-jp-deck/README.md

 Yeah, I don't recommend to learn all of them.
 You can always suspend and unsuspend using the tags and sources field.

+If you are trying to learn the joyo kanji, try this steps:
+- Suspend all the cards `"deck:JP Yomi Ezzat"`.
+- Unsuspend the joyo kanji `"deck:JP Yomi Ezzat" (tag:kanji_kanshudo_joyo or tag:kanji_jitenon_kanken2)`.
+- Unsuspend the first 500 vocabs from frequency-of-use ranking by using this filter `"deck:JP Yomi Ezzat" tag:nf01`.
+- Up until this steps, you will have around 2583 items to learn.
+I think these are not sufficient.
+- Add more samples by unsuspending even more frequency-of-use vocabs using this filter `"deck:JP Yomi Ezzat" (tag:nf02 or tag:nf03 or tag:nf04 or tag:nf05 or tag:nf06 or tag:nf07 or tag:nf08 or tag:nf09 or tag:nf10 or tag:nf11 or tag:nf12 or tag:nf13 or tag:nf14 or tag:nf15)`.
+- Check the result `"deck:JP Yomi Ezzat" -is:suspended`.
+You'll have around 8910 items.
+- Assuming you study 15 new items everyday, you will complete all items in around 1 year 8 months.

+As comparison Wanikani 8330 total items (excluding radicals).

+**TLDR;** Suspend eveything, unsuspend `"deck:JP Yomi Ezzat" ((tag:kanji_kanshudo_joyo or tag:kanji_jitenon_kanken2) or (tag:nf01 or tag:nf02 or tag:nf03 or tag:nf04 or tag:nf05 or tag:nf06 or tag:nf07 or tag:nf08 or tag:nf09 or tag:nf10 or tag:nf11 or tag:nf12 or tag:nf13 or tag:nf14 or tag:nf15))`.

-### I also use wanikani, how do I remove the items to avoid overlapping?
+### I also use Wanikani, how do I remove the items to avoid overlapping?

-All items are tagged with their sources, so you can use `"deck:JP Yomi Ezzat" sources:*wk*` filter in anki and suspend the items.
+Use `"deck:JP Yomi Ezzat" sources:*wk*` filter in anki and suspend the items.

 ### I don't want to include Kanji Kentei level 1.